 How can you tell if a narcissist is being honest?

-Narcissists will say anything to get you to do what they want and they have an arsenal of words to use to do this.
-Their victims need to know how these manipulations work in order to circumvent them.
+Narcissists will say anything to get you to do what they want, and they have an arsenal of words to use to do this.
+Their victims need to know how these manipulations work to circumvent them.

 Here, you can find out more about the manipulative things narcissists say so that you can spot them before it’s too late.
 Also, learn the mind games they play, some tricks to use to avoid arguments, and ways to recover from narcissistic abuse.